aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/image-manipulation/resize-eps-images/_index.md

 }
 ```

-## Step 3: Resizing in Millimeters
+## How to Resize EPS in Millimeters

-Now, let's resize an EPS image in millimeters, another widely used unit in design and printing.
+Millimeters are common in regions that use the metric system.

 ```csharp
 public static void ResizeInMillimeters()